SatelliteApplicationsCatapult/ard-docker-images/README.md

 ### Automated builds

-In the long run Docker images will be automatically built from this repo.
+Docker images are automatically built and published on [Docker Hub](https://hub.docker.com/orgs/satapps/repositories) from this repo when a release tag, x.y.z, is created.

 ### Manual builds